clara-parabricks-workflows/DeepSAP/README.md

 * Initial release.

 ## License/Terms of Use
-By pulling and using the Parabricks container, you accept the governing terms: The software and materials are governed by the NVIDIA Software License Agreement (found at https://www.nvidia.com/en-us/agreements/enterprise-software/nvidia-software-license-agreement/) and the Product-Specific Terms for NVIDIA AI Products (found at https://www.nvidia.com/en-us/agreements/enterprise-software/product-specific-terms-for-ai-products/); except for the model which is governed by the NVIDIA Models Community License Agreement(found at NVIDIA Community Model License).
+By pulling and using the Parabricks DeepSAP container, you accept the governing terms: The software and materials are governed by the NVIDIA Software License Agreement (found at https://www.nvidia.com/en-us/agreements/enterprise-software/nvidia-software-license-agreement/) and the Product-Specific Terms for NVIDIA AI Products (found at https://www.nvidia.com/en-us/agreements/enterprise-software/product-specific-terms-for-ai-products/); except for the model which is governed by the NVIDIA Models Community License Agreement(found at NVIDIA Community Model License).
 ADDITIONAL INFORMATION: Apache 2.0.